Ottermad/ottermad.github.io/_posts/2023-09-17-QC-Course-Hermitian-Matrices.md

 $$\begin{bmatrix}-5 - 2i & 7-2i \\ 2 - 3i & 3\end{bmatrix}$$

-And we denote this by
+We denote this by

 $$A^\dagger$$

 ## Hermitian matrices
-Now we can define Hermtian matrices.
-A Hermitian matrix is simply one that is equal to its own complex conjugate so we have:
+Now we can define Hermitian matrices.
+A Hermitian matrix is simply one that is equal to its own conjugate transpose so we have:

 $$A = A^\dagger$$